Nata-Kalina/Job-board-with-front/README.md

 - An **Account** can submit multiple **Applications**.
 - **Job Applications** are linked directly to **Jobs**, incorporating both `company_id` and `account_id` to connect employers with potential candidates.

-## Getting Started

-To explore job opportunities or post vacancies, begin by registering an account, following which you can either create a company profile or update your personal account details to start applying for jobs or accepting applications.

 ## Features
 - User authentication (sign up, sign in, sign out)
 - Job posting by employers